thomasweng15/jekyll-now/_posts/2017-9-9-automating_C++_builds_ros.md

 - productivity
 ---

 If you're working on a C++ ROS project, you probably run <code class="text">catkin build</code> every time you make a change.
 This is tedious and takes you out of your programming flow.
 It's especially annoying when your build fails multiple times due to small errors.
-I'm a big proponent of keeping the iteration loop as small as possible [1].
+I'm a big proponent of keeping the iteration loop as small as possible[^1].

 To fix this, I've automated the build process to build when saving a file!
 No more manual building :).